twilco/twilco.github.io/_posts/2019-07-28-riscv-from-scratch-4.markdown

 ### A prologue to function prologues (and epilogues)

 In the [previous post]({% post_url 2019-07-08-riscv-from-scratch-3 %}), we codified the base memory address of the onboard `virt` UART as the `__uart_base_addr` symbol.
-This means we now have a way to access the internal registers of the UART, which are each some-number byte offset off of the base address.
-However, before truly beginning the implementation of our UART functions, there is one more important topic we'll need to discuss: *function prologues*.
+We can use this symbol to access the internal registers of the UART, as the address of each register is an offset of the base address.
+However, before making use of these registers to begin the actual implementation of our UART functions, there's one more important topic we'll need to discuss: *function prologues*.

 In most high-level languages, variables that are passed into functions are, when necessary, stored on the stack.
 The compiler or interpreter does a lot of work to make this process seamless.
 They save you from having to worry about: